 With growing access to CRE data, however, that could be changing for good.
-In fact, in a lot of U.S. markets, commercial property values can now be found with a quick online search.
+In fact, in a lot of U.S. markets, commercial property values and real estate comps can now be found with a quick online search.
 In this article, we’re going to show you exactly how to do so.

 But first, a bit about commercial property values…

 Commercial Property Values

 There are a few different values attached to any piece of commercial property or land.
 Overall, they can be broken down into two categories:

 Different values cater to the differing needs of appraisers, buyers, and sellers, and therefore can be found in different ways.

 Simply understanding them and knowing the difference between them is important when planning your commercial property value search efforts.

 Commercial Property Market Value

 First, there are property market values in place as a rough value of the holding and selling price of an asset (assuming it is sold in the near future).

 Market values are highly in-tune with everything influencing a commercial property’s value and perceived value.